AstrolabDAO/docs/product/architecture.md

 ![deposit flow](/media/deposit-flow.png)

 Users wanting to withdraw can either sell their Crates tokens on the available pools, or trigger a withdraw from the contract.
-Gas costs may appear high at face value, given that, if a withdraw needs to pull funds from another chain, it is necessary to fund the execution and bridge back on the remote chain.
-However, please keep in mind that unused gas fees are refunded to the user by LayerZero.
+Because the bridge has to pay for the gas call on the remote chain, some value is sent along with the call.
+Keep in mind that the unused gas cost is returned directly to the user.